Serving Florida's Home Inspection Needs

 There are other distinct advantages of having a Seller Inspection report:

-• You’re given the opportunity to correct deficiencies and dispute any misstatements or perceived misstatements within the inspection report before it’s distributed to real estate agents and prospective buyers.
+• You’re given the opportunity to correct deficiencies and dispute any unclear or perceived misstatements within the inspection report before it’s distributed to real estate agents and prospective buyers.

 • The report provides an unbiased, third-party, professional opinion about the condition of the home to potential buyers.